 Internal Audit's schedule of planned activity seeks to achieve coverage across the university in areas that have university-wide and campus-wide impact.
 Such coverage is balanced with audits and other projects in areas smaller in scale and impact, such as organizational unit audits, typically called departmental audits.
+In addition, Internal Audit seeks to accomplish its mission by providing educational presentations to various groups within the university community.

-Internal Audit was successful in completing a balance of activity in fiscal year 2014 in terms of coverage across the university.
-University-wide coverage was attained through three audits, one of expense reimbursement for fundraising employees and two involving the university's Concur system.
+Internal Audit was successful in completing a balance of activity in fiscal year 2015 in terms of coverage across the university.
+University-wide coverage was attained through audits of expense reimbursement for fundraising employees.
 Broad coverage was also attained through continued university-wide committee participation and consultation in such areas as compliance program development, Administrative Policy Statement (APS)/Policy development, development of fiscal procedures, the student information system replacement and information security.

-Campus-wide coverage was obtained through audits of export controls and Information Technology (IT) data governance at the University of Colorado Boulder, audits of IT systems lifecycle management at the Anschutz Medical Campus (AMC) and audits of Health Insurance Portability and Accountability Act (HIPAA) policies and protective systems at AMC.
-Campus support was also provided to the University of Colorado Colorado Springs (UCCS) through a review of governance over campus IT of the campus Institutional Review Board.
-In addition, four unit-level audits were completed as well as four consulting projects.
+Campus-wide and system administration coverage was obtained through audits of export control at the University of Colorado Boulder, the University of Colorado Denver | Anschutz Medical Campus (CU-Denver | Anschutz), the University of Colorado Colorado Springs (UCCS) and at system administration as well as audits of IT systems lifecycle management at UCCS and system administration.
+Campus support was provided through multiple reviews of ePayment processing compliance at specific university vendor locations.
+In addition, four unit-level audits were completed as well as one consulting project.